For GPs and Other Health Professionals

 Rural and remote perspective

 The referral base for many of the radiation oncology departments in Australia and New Zealand extends across rural and remote regions.
 This necessitates rural patients who require radiation therapy to relocate to an area closer to the nearest radiation oncology department for the duration of their treatment.
 This may only be a single or weeklong treatment however in some cases, treatment courses can last up to 8 weeks.
 This relocation can have a significant financial and psychosocial impact on both the patient and their families.
+The GP also has a role in making sure the patient can access the closest treatment centre.
+In recent years many centres have been established in regional areas so that patients do not have to travel to the major cities.

 Following the completion of their treatment, rural patients return to their homes.
 Any acute side effects from radiation therapy may not have resolved on completion of their treatment.